 After applicants have completed their initial application to Graduate Study at UNO, the Department of English will receive their post-secondary transcripts and other relevant documents from the Graduate Office directly.
-The application for a TAship requires the following additional materials, which should all be sent directly to Dr. Tracy Bridgeford, Graduate Program Chair, Department of English, 192D ASH, University of Nebraska at Omaha, 6001 Dodge St., Omaha, NE 68182-0175.
-Although less ideal, application materials may also be sent as email attachments to <tbr/>tridgeford@unomaha.edu>.
+The application for a TAship requires the following additional materials, which should all be sent directly to Dr. Ramón Guerra, Graduate Program Chair, Department of English, 192D ASH, University of Nebraska at Omaha, 6001 Dodge St., Omaha, NE 68182-0175.
+Although less ideal, application materials may also be sent as email attachments to <rguerra@unomaha.edu>.

 - Application cover sheet (see below) - Statement of purpose from the applicant, of 500-1000 words, detailing the applicant's ambitions in the graduate program and his or her motivation for pursuing the teaching assistantship.
-In addition, this statement should convey some sense of the applicant's identity and philosophy of learning. - Writing sample of academic prose by the applicant, of 10 or more pages in length and preferably a paper demonstrating research.
+In addition, this statement should convey some sense of the applicant's identity and philosophy of learning. - Writing sample or samples of Creative Nonfiction and/or academic prose by the applicant, totaling 10-20 pages.
 This sample may not be a work of fiction or poetry. - Three letters of recommendation from past teachers or anyone else reasonably able to offer an objective assessment of the applicant's writing, critical reasoning skills, and promise as a teacher.
 These letters should be sent to the above address directly by the recommenders, along with waiver forms (see below). - Either GRE (Graduate Record Examination) or MAT (Miller Analogies Test) scores sent directly to UNO from the testing entities.